cheygipe/WordFrequencyCounter/README.md

 OPTIONAL:
 1. If you want to test it with any text that you like, just open the file “words.txt”, type any text that you like and save it, then run again the main method as previously explained.
+2. If project does not run as expected:
+- Check if your JDK is equal or from a bigger version than v13.0.2
-2. If project does not run as expected, create a new blank project and then create a new Java class named **WordFrequency**, copy + paste the code in *src > WordFrequency* to your blank class and run it.
+- Create a new blank project and then create a new Java class named **WordFrequency**, copy + paste the code in *src > WordFrequency* to your blank class and run it.